DS3Lab/cognival-cli/README.md

     - experiment: Edits one or multiple experiments (arbitrary combinations of cognitive sources and embeddings).
 Allows to set grid search parameters for activations, batch size, epochs and layers (both number of layers and sizes per layer) as well as the cross-validation folds and validation split during training.

-        Call: `config experiment [rand-embeddings=False] [modalities=None] [cognitive-sources=[all]] [embeddings= [all] [single-edit=False] [edit-cog-source-params=False]`
+        Call: `config experiment [baselines=False] [modalities=None] [cognitive-sources=[all]] [embeddings= [all] [single-edit=False] [edit-cog-source-params=False]`

         Parameter details:

-        - rand-embeddings: Whether to include random embeddings in the configuration.
-Note that this parameter is ignored if the combination(s) have already been associated with random embeddings.
-In this case, changes to the proper embeddings are always propagated to the random embeddings.
+        - baselines: Whether to include random baselines in the configuration.
+Note that this parameter is ignored if the combination(s) have already been associated with random baselines.
+In this case, changes to the embeddings are always propagated to the random baseline.
         - modalities: Allows to populate or edit combinations of cognitive-sources of an entire modality and corresponding embeddings
-        - cognitive-sources: Specifies either single, multiple or all installed cognitive sources (`[all]`) for editing or population.
+        - cognitive-sources: Specifies either single, multiple or all imported cognitive sources (`[all]`) for editing or population.
-        - embeddings: Specifies either single, multiple or all installed cognitive sources (`[all]`) for editing or population.
+        - embeddings: Specifies either single, multiple or all imported cognitive sources (`[all]`) for editing or population.
         - single-edit: When editing combinations featuring multiple embeddings, whether to edit the embeddings specifics for all embeddings at once (`False`) or one by one. parametrizations are required
         - edit-cog-source-params: Whether to edit parameters of the cognitive source.
 In general, this is only required when